 - The lounge is open daily from 5AM – 11PM for those with a valid Amex card and a same-day boarding pass for arrival or departure from MIA

-As with the other Centurion Lounges, access to the lounge is complimentary for those with the Platinum Card® from American Express, The Business Platinum Card® from American Express OPEN, and Platinum Card® from American Express Exclusively for Mercedes-Benz cardholders, as well as Centurion Cardholders and their guests (spouse + children or two guests).
+As with the other Centurion Lounges, access to the lounge is complimentary for those with the Platinum Card® from American Express, The Business Platinum Card® from American Express OPEN, and Platinum Card® from American Express Exclusively for Mercedes-Benz cardholders, as well as Centurion Cardholders and two guests.
 If you don’t have one of those cards you can get admission for $50 if you have any other American Express card, space permitting.
-That $50 day pass will also covers your minor childrens’ entrance fees, but any additional adults would also be $50.

 Upon arrival in the lounge, to the naked eye it may appear smaller than the Dallas, Las Vegas, or even San Francisco lounges because the space in Miami is cylindrical, which is to say that it is curved as opposed to linear.
 When you first walk in, you may not feel the full depth and breadth of the layout.
 In fact, there are what I call “two rings” of the Miami lounge: An “inner” ring, with one part which seems to curve and go on and on forever, and an “outer” ring which is where you get the magnificent and unobstructed views of the runway, and where the food and bar and computer workstations are located.